emiemi22/Pharmacy_Project_Front/README.md

 I created the same classes as my model form back end part.
 Why because Retrofit automatically serialises the JSON response using a POJO(Plain Old Java Object) which must be defined in advanced for the JSON Structure.
 To serialise JSON we need a converter to convert it into Gson first.

-This part will create a retrofit, we pass the base url, which is local host, but in order to work properly we have to put it on 10.0.2.2, to specify the converter, build.
+This part will create a retrofit, we pass the base url, which is localhost, but in order to work properly we have to put it on 10.0.2.2, specify the converter and build it.
 And after to create the retrofit interface.
 In this interface Retrofit provides with a list of annotations for each of the HTTP methods: @GET, @POST, @PUT, @DELETE, @PATCH or @HEAD.
 In the those interfaces (JsonPlaceHolderApi for instance), we’ve defined some methods that perform HTTP requests with annotation.

+@Field – send data as form-urlencoded.
+This requires a @FormUrlEncoded annotation attached with the method.
+@Body – Sends Java objects as request body.

+Running the application would call each of the endpoints and display a Toast message for them accordingly.